Millions of women in the United States use an intrauterine device (IUD) for birth control.

 For instance, with hormonal IUDs like Mirena, women may experience less cramping.
 On the other hand, with copper IUDs, more cramping should be expected.
 At times, you might have mild cramps for weeks or even months.
 However, according to Planned Parenthood, these cramps usually disappear within three to six months.

 Irregular and heavy bleeding may also last for three to six months.

 Can IUD Cause Sharp Pain?

-Even though it rarely happens, feeling a distinctive or sharp pain you cannot seem to tolerate might be because your IUD has moved or even fell out of the uterus.
-This is also called as expulsion.
+Although considered rare, feeling a sharp pain you can’t tolerate may mean that the IUD fell out of your uterus.
+This is also called expulsion.

 More often, the IUD falls out within the first three months since it was inserted.
 However, it can also happen at a much later time.

 This is why checking your IUD strings is important.
-At the day of your appointment, your doctor will instruct you on how often you should check for your strings.
+On the day of your appointment, your doctor will instruct you on how often you should check for your strings.

 More often, the doctor will advise that you check the strings at least once a month at your home after your period or if you experience strange cramping during your period.

 In the future, when it expires or when you decide to get pregnant and want to have the IUD removed, your doctor will also use these strings to pull it out of your body.